-The Very Short Film Festival (VSFF) is an Australian short film competition designed to showcase Australian stories, inviting filmmakers to submit works with durations spanning 2 to 5 minutes.
+The Very Short Film Festival (VSFF) is an Australian short film competition designed to showcase Australian stories, inviting filmmakers to submit short films.
+Films must be between 2 to 5 minutes in duration, including credits.

 Your short film can be about anything – it’s up to you.
 We’re on the lookout for stories that come straight from the heart, ones that convey a message about life, our world, or transport us to entirely new realms.
 Stories that spark inspiration, enlighten us, or ignite a desire to challenge and effect change.
 We believe in the power of film to not just entertain, but to move and inspire, to drive and spark action.
 This is your chance to share your unique perspective with the world.